Operation Iraqi Freedom FAQ

 Q: Did Iraq failing its compliance test justify the regime change?

-One, the “clear and present danger" (Clinton) of Saddam was imputed from Iraq’s noncompliance, not Iraq's demonstrated possession of WMD stocks.
+One, the “clear and present danger" (Clinton) of Saddam was imputed from Iraq’s noncompliance with the UN mandates, not Iraq's demonstrated possession of WMD stocks.
 With the broad spectrum of mandates and proven success of Saddam's "denial and deception operations" (Duelfer Report), which included hidden stocks, a large covert procurement program, and undeclared chemical and biological laboratories, Iraq's compliance with the UNSC resolutions was determined by necessity with measures other than demonstrated possession.
+Demonstration of Iraq's noncompliance, e.g., the UNMOVIC Cluster Document, imputed continued possession by Iraq.

-Once Saddam pulled the trigger by failing his "final opportunity" (UNSCR 1441) to prove compliance, President Bush had to make his decision while weighing Iraq’s unaccounted for weapons and other violations, the intelligence at hand, and Saddam's track record with the heightened threat consideration induced by 9/11.
+Once Saddam pulled the trigger by failing his "final opportunity" (UNSCR 1441) to prove compliance with the Gulf War ceasefire, President Bush had to make his decision while weighing Iraq’s unaccounted for weapons and other violations, the intelligence at hand, and Saddam's track record with the heightened threat consideration induced by 9/11.

 Two, Bush’s decision either way was final.
 After Operation Desert Fox, the credible threat of regime change was the last remaining leverage to compel Saddam’s cooperation.
 The threat of regime change would no longer have been credible if it had been a dud when triggered by Saddam.
 President Clinton's justification for ODF applied to OIF: